How Your External Actions Align With Your Values

 • Marianne Williamson, spiritual activist, author, lecturer and founder of The Peace Alliance

 This weekend, on the other hand, I was reminded of how children can really shine.
-We had friends visiting us at our home in the Columbia River Gorge.
-They brought their daughter and one of her close friends.
+We had friends visiting us and they brought their daughter and one of her close friends.
 So we had the delightful experience of having two lovely, incredibly curious, intelligent 10-year-old children to keep us company.

-Saturday nights with guests in the gorge have become story night.
+Saturday nights with guests who stay for the weekend, have become story night.
 That is, after dinner we all go into the living room, sit around in a circle and tell stories.
 They can be sad or happy, frightening or inspirational, about every day occurrences or great adventures we’ve had in our past.
 I’m always amazed at how interesting and creative people’s stories are — and how much fun it is to hear them!

 As we listened to the stories of our 10-year-old visitors, we saw them shine in our candlelit circle.
 One minute, we were holding our sides from laughing so hard as Bella told us the story of the most embarrassing event in her life, and in the next moment, we were held in close attention as Estelle told us a story about an adventure she had at camp last summer.
 In both cases, these girls shone in their ability to recount their stories of humor and life lessons.